distributedlife/game-design/games/pid.md

 ## Game Elements
 ### [Counterattacks](/elements/counterattack)
 Pid is a game that uses counterattacks to increase difficulty.
 The game starts off with **No ability to counterattack** where normal opponents have to be defeated by direct attacks.
 The first mini boss, the dog toy, can have it's missiles turned back on itself.
-This is **Counterattacking is equally effective to direct attacks** before the larger bosses are **Only counterattacks are effective** and Pid has to get the boss to start his attack before Pid can get close enough to attack.
+This is **counterattacking is equally effective to direct attacks** before the larger bosses are **only counterattacks are effective** and Pid has to get the boss to start his attack before Pid can get close enough to attack.

 ### [Defence](/elements/defence)
 The player in Pid can hide behind parts of the world.
 This act of defence is more of a pacing mechanic than a defence mechanic. **defence has limited effect; favour direct attack** as the player waits until they are ready to attempt the next move, direct attacking as required.